Chief Engineer – Solid

 Tasked with development of non electronic recovery system and aerodynamic analysis of the rocket in simulated flight.
 Construction of parachute systems, and ejection testing

-The engine subgroup develops the propulsive system of the rocket.
+The liquid propulsion subgroup develops the propulsive system of the liquid rocket.
 They research and design injectors, manifolds, combustion chambers, nozzles, and cooling systems.

-This subgroup is in charge of the air-frame of the rocket.
-They use composites to create every part in house and assemble the frame.
+This subgroup is in charge of the composite airframe of the rocket.
+They utilize composite materials to create every part in house and assemble the frame.

-Heads the manufacturing for any parts our team uses the machine shop to create
+Heads the manufacturing and machining for any parts our team uses as a part of airframes, tooling, or test stands.

 Safety Officer – Solid